Sports Management Studies

 -------------

-• Learn the nature of sports marketing and sports sponsoring and their unique aspects.
+• Learn about the content, methods and contexts in sports marketing and sports sponsorship and their special aspects.

-• Discuss the theoretical frameworks and concepts of sport marketing and sponsorship and apply them to real-life situations.
+• Discuss the theoretical frameworks and concepts of sports marketing and sponsorship and apply them to real situations.

-• Get to know the various skills and demands on a sports marketer or sponsorship manager, including communication, sales, and negotiation skills.
+• Learn all about the various skills and requirements of a sports marketer or sponsorship manager, including communication, sales and negotiation skills.

-• Learn to apply the various techniques for sports marketing and sponsorship, including the analysis, conception, execution, and review of marketing and sales activities.
+• Learn to understand and apply the various techniques of sports marketing and sponsorship, including analyzing, conceptualizing, executing, and reviewing marketing and sales activities.

-• Explore and understand the workings of each of the elements in sports marketing with focus on sponsorship and advertising in sport.
+• Discover how the individual elements of sports marketing work, with a focus on sponsorship and advertising in sports.

-• Discuss the international nature of sports marketing and sponsoring and how to prepare marketing and sponsorship plans in an international concept.
+• Discuss the international nature of sports marketing and sponsorship and learn how to create marketing and sponsorship plans in an international context.

 6ECTS